AkhilSundar123/EmployeeManagementSystem/README.md

 It is RESTFUL APIs for managing a database of Employees and Department.

-Created two entities Employee and Department.
+Created two entities Employee and Department.<br />
-Created APIs for supporting POST, PUT, DELETE and GET operations on the employee and related objects.
+Created APIs for supporting POST, PUT, DELETE and GET operations on the employee and related objects. <br />
-Used Servlet 3.0 Container.
+Used Servlet 3.0 Container.<br />
-Language - Java 7
+- #### Language - Java 7
-Server - Apache Tomcat 7
+- #### Server - Apache Tomcat 7

-## Show Employees
+## Show all Employees.
 Returns json data about all employees.

 - #### URL<br />